WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 ad

 ### Trouble shooting
-Please make sure that your github repositry is set to public, and keep in mind that a complex travis build (and sertenly one that includes a pushing of containers can take up to 20 minutes)
+Please make sure that your github repositry is set to public, and keep in mind that a complex travis build (and sertenly one that includes a pushing of containers can take up to 20 minutes).
 Documentation and dockblocks
 -------
 asdsa